jdpreston30/IVC-injuries-2025/README.md

 cd IVC-injuries-2025
 ```

 Make sure you have [Git](https://git-scm.com/) installed.
-After cloning, you can open `source_code.R` in RStudio or your preferred IDE to begin the analysis.
+After cloning, you can run the analysis using the automated pipeline (see Usage section below).

 ## Requirements
 - R version ≥ 4.3.1
-- Packages: dplyr, tidyr, stringr, readxl, labelled, ggplot2,flextable, officer, tibble, forcats, stats, purrr, broom
+- All required packages will be automatically installed when running the analysis

 ## Files
 All elements of the repository are listed below, along with a description and guide of each: